fatmasevinck/enetLTS/paper/paper.md

 ## lambdaw: 0.01456879
 ```

 48 out of 100 independent variables are selected by the enetLTS model based on optimal combination of $\alpha=$ 0.325 and $\lambda=$ 0.0011.
-Here $\lambda_w =$ 0.01456879 corresponds to updated tuning parameter for reweighted model.

 The main function `enetLTS()` provides similar options for the values of the elastic net penalty.
 For the tuning parameter $\lambda$, a user supplied sequence option is available.
 If this is not provided, the default is chosen with steps of size -0.025 lambda00 with $0\le\lambda\le$ lambda00, where lambda00 is determined based on the robustified point-biserial correlation, see @Kurnaz18.